Alert Source Discuss

 # Determine active fields

-active_fields = Bitvector[N](([is_active_field(element) for element in value] + [False] * N)[:N])
+active_fields = Bitvector[N](([element is not None for element in value] + [False] * N)[:N])

 # Recursively serialize